neondatabase/website/content/guides/laravel-livewire-dynamic-charts.md

 php artisan migrate
 ```

+This will create the necessary tables for user authentication and session management.

 ## Additional Database Tables

-Now that we have the users table set up by Breeze, let's create migrations for our additional SaaS analytics data.
+Now that we have the `users` table set up by Breeze, let's create migrations for our additional SaaS analytics data.

 For the purpose of this guide, we'll track feature usage and subscriptions.
 You can adjust these tables based on your specific application requirements.